Chhunly-Un/Final-Project-Cryptography-Un-chhunly/README.md

 It mean include such as encryption and decryption (file or text) and adding more if possible.
 # 2/ Thread Analysis
 Analyz like weaak password detection, weak key size detection, and hash collision risk checking
-# 3/ Key management
-Save/load RSA both privat and public key
-AES key generate and key storage in secure directory (Some feature I want to add like Attack Simulator)

 # Note: IN THIS PROJECT WILL HAVE SOMETHINGS CHAGE IF POSSIBLE!